kamlesh0928/chatup/README.md

 | Signup Screen | Chat Screen |
 | :---: | :---: |
 | <img src="https://github.com/user-attachments/assets/18d95f9b-8290-4a9e-b6e9-ccbbbb1cd345" width="300" alt="Signup Screen" /> | <img src="https://github.com/user-attachments/assets/5057375f-6a81-4104-a58e-9755d5eca8bb" width="300" alt="Chat Screen" /> |

+---

+## Contributing
+Contributions are welcome!
+If you'd like to contribute, please fork the repository and create a pull request.

+---

+## License
+This project is licensed under the MIT License.
+Please see the [LICENSE](LICENSE) file for more information.

+---